4 Days in Budapest: A Fun Itinerary for First-Timers

 Buda Castle

-4 Days in Budapest – Day 2 – Pest
+Day 2 – Pest

 Dohany Synagogue

-I absolutely love exploring my Jewish heritage when traveling, and since the 19th-century Dohany Synagogue is the largest in Europe and second-largest in the world, I had to include it on my Budapest itinerary.
+I absolutely love exploring my Jewish heritage when traveling, and since the 19th-century Dohany Synagogue is the largest in Europe and second-largest in the world, I had to include it on my itinerary.

 Dohany Synagogue in Budapest